Victims group ‘hugely disappointed’ as SoS delegated to respond to plea to PM

 “It’s still not too late to do what is right for the Elliott family and others in a similar position.
 We have again written to Mr Sunak asking him to state clearly and unequivocally whether his government will accede to what is a perfectly reasonable request.”

-A UK Government spokesperson said: “The UK Government is determined to deliver better outcomes for those most affected by the Troubles, while helping society to look forward.
+A UK Government spokesman said: “The UK Government is determined to deliver better outcomes for those most affected by the Troubles, while helping society to look forward.

 “The Northern Ireland Troubles (Legacy & Reconciliation) Bill will establish an Independent Commission for Reconciliation and Information Recovery (ICRIR) to conduct reviews into Troubles-related deaths and serious injury, with the primary objective of providing information to families, and victims and survivors.
 It will have all the necessary powers to conduct criminal investigations as part of any review and will be able to make findings in a manner similar to an inquest.